First Nations people: Information

 Culture and ceremony, such as large gatherings for Sorry Business, are very important to our communities.

-See the Queensland Health Funeral protocol to understand the current restrictions and what is required by the Chief Health Officer of Queensland to consider an exemption to the current restrictions.
+Gatherings for funerals may have restrictions on how many people can attend.
+See Going out, travel, recreation and gathering in Queensland to understand the current restrictions and what is required by the Chief Health Officer of Queensland to consider an exemption to the current restrictions.